Got Cigars?

 An Effective Leader

-An effective leader can lead -- even when they’re following.
-Sometimes it requires command of a situation, while others to simply know when to get out of the way.
+An effective leader can lead—even when they’re following.
+Sometimes it requires command of a situation, while others require simply knowing when to get out of the way.

-Just as there is a great divide between business theory and business practice, so too is there a great divide between dictatorship and leadership, and between leadership theory and leadership practicality.
+Just as there is a great divide between business theory and business practice, so too are there great divides between dictatorship and leadership, and between leadership theory and leadership practice.

 Should one command obedience or inspire greatness?
 Can they do both?

-Business theory provides the blueprint to set up and run a business; it outlines the operations architecture one should create, the management hierarchy one should employ, all on the promise that this will lead to the land of milk and honey.
+Business theory provides the blueprint for setting up and running a business; it outlines the operational architecture one should create and the management hierarchy one should employ, all on the promise that this will lead to the land of milk and honey.

 Saturday, July 13, 2013